postsharp/Metalama.Samples/examples/log/log-6/README.md

 [!metalama-project-buttons .]

-In the previous examples, we have applied the logging aspect manually using the `[Log]` custom attribute.
-But if we must add logging to all methods of a namespace, doing it manually would be daunting.
+In the previous examples, we applied the logging aspect manually using the `[Log]` custom attribute.
+But when we must add logging to all methods of a namespace, doing it manually becomes tedious.

-You can programmatically filter the code model of your project and add aspects to desired methods by adding a <xref:Metalama.Framework.Fabrics.ProjectFabric> to your code.
-Fabrics are compile-time classes that get executed by Metalama during compilation or from your IDE.
-Fabrics can add aspects to any eligible target declaration.
+We can programmatically filter the code model of our project and add aspects to desired methods by adding a <xref:Metalama.Framework.Fabrics.ProjectFabric> to our code.
+Fabrics are compile-time classes executed by Metalama during compilation or from our IDE.
+They can add aspects to any eligible target declaration.
 For details, see <xref:fabrics-adding-aspects>.

-The following code adds the logging aspect to all `public` methods of `public` types.
+The following code adds the logging aspect to all `public` methods of `public` types:

 [!metalama-file Fabric.cs]

 > [!WARNING]
-> It is important to exclude the `ToString` method from logging, otherwise an infinite recursion could be created.
+> It is important to exclude the `ToString` method from logging; otherwise, infinite recursion could occur.

-As you can see, the `Calculator` class is transformed even if there is no longer any custom attribute.
+We can see that the `Calculator` class has been transformed, even though there is no longer any custom attribute:

 [!metalama-compare Calculator.cs]

 > [!WARNING]
-> Including sensitive information (e.g., user credentials, personal data, etc.) in logs can pose a security risk.
-Be cautious when adding parameter values to logs and avoid exposing sensitive data.
+> Including sensitive information (such as user credentials or personal data) in logs can pose a security risk.
+You should be cautious when adding parameter values to logs and avoid exposing sensitive data.
-> To remove sensitive information from the logs, see <xref:sample-log-7>
+> To remove sensitive information from the logs, see <xref:sample-log-7>.

 > [!div class="see-also"]
 > <xref:fabrics-adding-aspects>